 I made the decision not to share my children’s identities in a public forum, either by name or face, but I can’t NOT talk about them!
 They are too adorable J.

-What of Mr. Snow?
-And what is this List we’ve heard rumor of?
+What does Mr. Snow think of this infamous List we’ve heard rumor of?

 Mr. Snow is a wonderful man.
 He truly is.
 But as for the List...
 Well, basically, Mr. Snow understands that if any of these men ever show up on my doorstep with a smoldering, come-hither look, I’m hithering.
 Just as I understand that if Salma Hayek or Reese Witherspoon ever glance my darling husband’s way, I’m history!